 A DCHS online “scrapbook” is a loose assortment of items related to a topic, rather than a formal exhibition.
 Items featured here might be pulled together or “curated” like the available maps of Poughkeepsie over the centuries, they might be a recent Collections gift or “discovery,” or generated through conversations in social media such as DCHS Facebook and DCHS Instagram.
 Anyone having something to share is invited to share it!
 The topic here is the City & Town of Poughkeepsie.
-Thank you to DCHS VP Michael Dolan for invaluable help in identifying, locating and securing important items.
+Thank you to Holly Wahlberg and DCHS VP Michael Dolan for invaluable help in identifying, locating and securing important items.

 Poughkeepsie Iron Works by Carmiencke ~ 1856

 Below right: Johann Hermann Carmiencke, Poughkeepsie Iron Works (Bech’s Furnace), 1856.
 Oil on canvas.
 Yale University Art Gallery.
 Below left, top to bottom: The Iron Works were located just below where the Mid-Hudson Bridge is located today.
 1859 Gillette map, and Google Maps, below.
 Likely view south from Wheaton Park.
 Photograph, view from south, looking north at Iron Works (DCHS Collections).

 Poughkeepsie Waterfront Looking East from River’s West Bank